This amenity is near the top of my list for ranking a city, an amenity found in the city I live in today, and the two before that.

 It's a lot cleaner than the Transmilenio as well.
 But remember, I don't care about cleanliness.

-In Recife, there are three lines: one that runs north-south, two that run east-west, one of them that veers off to the intercity bus terminal.
+In Recife, there are three lines: one that runs north-south, two that run east-west, one that veers off to the intercity bus station.

-I’ll admit, I have yet to go to Rio, but I’ve talked to friends who are from there or who have been there, and it just doesn’t serve as big an area as it should.
+I'll admit, I have yet to go to Rio, but I've talked to friends who are from there or who have been there, and they say that, although it's a great place, the system just doesn't serve as big an area as it should.